vapor/postgres-nio/README.md

 ### Goals

 This package is meant to be a low-level, unopinionated PostgreSQL wire-protocol implementation for Swift.
-The hope is that higher level packages can share NIOPostgres as a foundation for interacting with PostgreSQL servers without needing to duplicate complex logic.
+The hope is that higher level packages can share PostgresNIO as a foundation for interacting with PostgreSQL servers without needing to duplicate complex logic.

-Because of this, NIOPostgres excludes some important concepts for the sake of simplicity, such as:
+Because of this, PostgresNIO excludes some important concepts for the sake of simplicity, such as:

 - Connection pooling
 - Swift `Codable` integration
 - Query building

-If you are looking for a PostgreSQL client package to use in your project, take a look at these higher-level packages built on top of NIOPostgres:
+If you are looking for a PostgreSQL client package to use in your project, take a look at these higher-level packages built on top of PostgresNIO:

 - [`vapor/postgres-kit`](https://github.com/vapor/postgresql)